silvarohan18/silvarohan18/README.md

 GitHub Repository: [H2O_TechnicalAssignment_Rohan_Silva](https://github.com/silvarohan18/H2O_TechnicalAssignment_Rohan_Silva)

-### Low-Cost PMU for Smart Grid - Final Year Project
+### Project 2: Low-Cost PMU for Smart Grid - Final Year Project

 In an era where energy sustainability is of paramount importance, our "Low-Cost PMU Design for Real-Time Monitoring in Smart Grids" project stands as a beacon of innovation.
 We have harnessed cutting-edge technology to create a powerful solution that empowers utilities and consumers alike to monitor and optimize electrical parameters in real-time, fostering an era of efficient and sustainable energy management.